RavdeepAulakh/Jeoparody/ReadMe.md

     4. Then presents the questions and options to the user in the game frontend (Ean)
 - 'DisplayServlet'
     - Used doGet to display the game screen (Bardia)
+-  'ScoreServlet.java' (This fetches and displays a score from "/score" URL, and, in case of an error, logs it to the console and shows an error message in the "scoreDisplay" HTML element.)
+(Laurie)
+-  'Score.html' and 'Score.js'
+  - a score display page for the game, presenting users their scores with appropriate messages based on their performance.
+The HTML body incorporates a script section which processes the score, calculates the percentage, and constructs a message reflecting the user's achievement, while providing an option to exit the game and redirect to the main menu, closing any open WebSocket connection.
+  - Separately, the window.onload JavaScript function fetches the score from the server on page load using the Fetch API, displaying it to the user and handling any errors encountered during the fetch operation, emphasizing both user interface aesthetics and functionality for game interaction and user experience.

 # Quiz Question Upload/Management
 Done by: Gathrean Dela Cruz and Hyuk Park
 ### Files
 - `InputQuestionServlet.java`
   - Creates a query that will submit information regarding new question into local database (category, language, etc..)
 (Hyuk)